-In this tutorial, you will learn about four design patterns that you can use when building an application with React.JS.
+In this tutorial, you will learn about four design patterns that you can use when building an application using ReactJS.
 A design pattern is an approach/technique for solving a problem in an understandable and efficient way.
 There are many different design patterns you can use with ReactJS, in fact, you would write a whole book on design patterns.
 That is why the focus of this post is on the four most used patterns.
 In this post we will cover:

 componentWillReceiveProps().
 When you create a stateless function you can only pass props into the render, like so:

 When you start writing React components, you will frequently want to render some JSX based on state.
-If something is enabled, render component x, otherwise, render component.
-You can achieve this through conditional rendering.
+If something is enabled, render component X, otherwise, render component Y. You can achieve this through conditional rendering.
 You can add conditional rendering into a component using the curly brace syntax and some logic condition, like so:

 This example shows how simple applying conditional rendering is.
 When the condition is true, e.g.